alpal923/alpal923.github.io/_posts/2023-12-12-EDA-insights.md

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/images/Viking_EDA/trade_years.png)

 ### 4. Comparative Analysis of Dig Sites
 Since I saw the spike around 1880, I looked back into my data to see if there were any fields that might indicate a single fortuitous dig.
 The best I could find was 'Fornlämning' which I believe indicated dig site.
-I decided to plot the dig site names to the number of objects found there and add color detail for the year found.
+I decided to plot the dig site names (x-axis shows those names) to the number of objects found there and add color detail for the year found.

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/images/Viking_EDA/war_dig_sites.png)
 ![Figure]({{site.url}}/{{site.baseurl}}/assets/images/Viking_EDA/trade_dig_sites.png)